 You can also give Nutcache a try free for 14 days.

-Freelance project management tool Paymo’s primary purpose is to keep jobs on-track and moving forward.
-And if you’ve been freelancing long, you know what an important thing that an be.
+Freelance project management tool Paymo’s primary purpose is to keep jobs on track and moving forward.
+And if you’ve been freelancing long, you know what an important thing that can be.

 Paymo lets you plan out timelines for your projects so you know exactly when each one will get done and when you can get paid for the work you’ve finished.